kimlukasmyrvold/fileRenamer-py/README.md

-This is a very basic Python script for quickly renaming files in a directory
+This is a very basic Python script for quickly renaming several files at once in a directory